Website theme or custom design – what is the difference?

-Below, we explain the key differences and similarities on the tasks that we do with template-based and custom design projects at 1902 Software.
-Note that no two customers are the same, so the process and tasks described may still vary depending on each customer’s case.
-The actual tasks for the project will depend on the agreement between the customer and the design/technical project manager.
+Below, we explain the key differences and similarities on the tasks that we do with theme-based and custom design projects at 1902 Software.
+Note that no two clients are the same, so the process and tasks described may still vary depending on each client's case.
+The actual tasks for the project will depend on the agreement between the client and the design/technical project manager.

 Custom design and development

 For development projects that require a custom website or webshop design from our design department, the process is a bit different.

 1. We start by reviewing your requirements and drawing up the website/webshop using wireframes.
 During this process, we determine where the different “main elements” will be located on the major pages.

 2. Once the wireframes have been finished, we begin the actual design process.
 We usually start out with the main page.
-Aside from choosing the right colors with brand considerations, we also draw up the homepage using the wireframes as a guide in the different resolutions agreed with the customer.
+Aside from choosing the right colors with brand considerations, we also draw up the homepage using the wireframes as a guide in the different resolutions agreed with the client.

 Typically, we have one resolution for desktop, one for tablet portrait view, one for tablet landscape view, and of course, another for responsive mobile view.
 Each of these “views” require a separate design to ensure that all elements are considered and properly placed within the page.